-This program begins with an introduction to Microsoft Word 2016 and Excel 2016.
-Students will have an introduction to the World Wide Web and use various search engines techniques for effective and internet browsing.
-Students will also gain knowledge and learn to utilize the most popular employer email accounts.
+This program begins with an introduction that is designed to provide students with a comprehensive foundation in computer systems, their components, and essential concepts in computing.
+It is ideal for beginners who have little to no prior experience with computers.
+The course will cover the history of computing, hardware and software components, data management, user interfaces, and an introduction to internet fundamentals.
+Upon completion, students will have a solid understanding of how computers work and how to efficiently utilize them in various contexts.
 This combination course is where students will complete the accounting cycle and gain knowledge of spreadsheets and bookkeeping software.

-Students will learn what debits and credits are, understand normal account balances based on classifications on the chart of accounts, use of the general journal, and how to post entries to the general ledger, prepare a trial balance and prepare financial statements.
+Student will learn what are debits and credits, and know their normal account balance based on its classification on the chart of accounts.
+Use of the general journal and how to post entries to the general ledger, prepare a trial balance and prepare financial statements.
 QuickBooks Accounting Software will be used.